96RadhikaJadhav/pensum/README.md

 ## Project structure

 - `MainView.java` in `src/main/java` contains the navigation setup.
 It uses [App Layout](https://vaadin.com/components/vaadin-app-layout).
-- `views` package in `src/main/java` contains the server-side Java views of your application.
+- `views` package in `src/main/java` contains the server-side Java views of the application.
-- `views` folder in `frontend/src/` contains the client-side JavaScript views of your application.
+- `views` folder in `frontend/src/` contains the client-side JavaScript views of the application.

-## What next?

-[vaadin.com](https://vaadin.com) has lots of material to help you get you started:

-- Follow the tutorials in [vaadin.com/tutorials](https://vaadin.com/tutorials).
-Especially [vaadin.com/tutorials/getting-started-with-flow](https://vaadin.com/tutorials/getting-started-with-flow) is good for getting a grasp of the basic Vaadin concepts.
-- Read the documentation in [vaadin.com/docs](https://vaadin.com/docs).
-- For a bigger Vaadin application example, check out the Full Stack App starter from [vaadin.com/start](https://vaadin.com/start).

 ## Deploying using Docker

 To build the Dockerized version of the project, run

 ```
-docker build . -t myapp:latest
+docker build . -t pensum:latest
 ```

 Once the Docker image is correctly built, you can test it locally using

 ```
-docker run -p 8080:8080 myapp:latest
+docker run -p 8080:8080 pensum:latest
 ```